Vikings' infection control officer tests positive for COVID

 The Vikings said they’ve tested all individuals who’d recently been in close contact with Sugarman, who has begun his 15th season as the team’s head athletic trainer and his 24th year in the league.

-Sugarman had not had any recent contact with players, the Vikings said, and no additional cases within the team's facility have been reported to date.
+Sugarman had not had any recent contact with players, the Vikings said, and no additional cases within the team’s front office had been reported to date.
 Sugarman will handle his duties as infection control officer remotely as much as possible until his return.

 “The health and safety of every member of our organization, our fans and of the broader community is paramount,” the Vikings said in their statement.
 “We encourage everyone to take this virus seriously and to practice the established precautions.”